Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra

 \begin{remark} While estimation of $f_*$ may seem an unusual goal in the context of classical iterative schemes it is completely in line with the goals of any Markov chain Monte Carlo scheme which typically seek only to compute averages with respect to the invariant measure of a Markov chain and not to completely characterize that measure. \end{remark}

-Schemes with $\mathcal{O}\left(1\right)$ storage and operations requirements per-iteration can easily be designed for any general matrix.
+\jqw{Schemes with $\mathcal{O}\left(m\right)$ storage and operations requirements per-iteration can easily be designed for any general matrix.
 Accomplishing this for a dense matrix requires an additional randomization in which columns of $K$ (or of some factor of $K$) are randomly set to zero independently at each iteration, e.g.\ again in the context of power iteration, assuming that $V_{t-1}^m$ has at most $\mathcal{O}(m)$ non-zero entries, one can use

-in place of \eqref{random2}, where here $K_j$ is used to denote the $j$th column of $K$ and each $\Phi_{t}^{m^j_t,j}$ is an independent copy of $\Phi_{t}^{m^j_t}.$ The number of entries retained in each column is controlled by $m^j_t$ which, if the norms of the columns of $K$ are known in advance (otherwise one can set $m^j_t=1$), can be set randomly at each iteration by applying, e.g.\ \eqref{Ndef} or some other resampling scheme with $W_t^{(j)}$ replaced by the vector with $j$th entry equal to $\lVert K_j\rVert_1\lvert \left(V_{t}^m\right)_j\rvert.$ This alternative approach also leaves the next iterate, $V_{t+1}^m,$ with at most $\mathcal{O}(m)$ non-zero entries.
-Use of \eqref{altrand} in place of \eqref{random2} will result in a scheme whose cost per iteration is independent of $n$ if the compressions of the columns have cost independent of $n.$ This may be possible without introducing significant error, for example, when the entries in the columns of $K$ can take only a small number of values.
-However, use of \eqref{altrand} does not reduce the number of entries of $K$ that must be accessed at any iteration and it will always increase error.
-In our numerical examples we do not apply the approach in \eqref{altrand} and we expect that in many applications effective constant cost per iteration schemes will only be possible if $K$ is sparse.
+in place of \eqref{random2}, where here $K_j$ is used to denote the $j$th column of $K$ and each $\Phi_{t}^{m^j_t,j}$ is an independent copy of $\Phi_{t}^{m^j_t}$ which are assumed independent of $\Phi_t^m.$ The number of entries retained in each column is controlled by $m^j_t$ which can, for example, be set to at each iteration and the resulting vector can then be compressed so that it has exactly or approximately $m$ non-zero entries.
+Use of \eqref{altrand} in place of \eqref{random2} will result in a scheme whose cost per iteration is independent of $n$ if the compressions of the columns have cost independent of $n.$ This may be possible without introducing significant error, for example, when the entries in the columns of $K$ can take only a small number of distinct values.
+Notice that one obtains the update in \eqref{random2} from \eqref{altrand} by removing the compression of the columns.
+Consequently, given $V_t^m,$ the conditional variance of $V_{t+1}^m$ generated by \eqref{altrand} will typically exceed the conditional variance resulting from \eqref{random2}. }